davedoesdev/qlobber-fsq/README.md

   - `{Function} done` Function to call once you've handled the message.
 Note that calling this function is only mandatory if `info.single === true`, in order to delete and unlock the file. `done` takes two arguments:

     - `{Object} err` If an error occurred then pass details of the error, otherwise pass `null` or `undefined`.
-    - `{Function} [finish]` Optional function to call once the message has been deleted and unlocked, in the case of `info.single === true`, or right away otherwise.
+    - `{Function} [finish]` Optional function to call once the message has been deleted and unlocked, in the case of `info.single === true`, or straight away otherwise.
 It will be passed the following argument:
     - `{Object} err` If an error occurred then details of the error, otherwise `null`.